Chronic obstructive pulmonary disease (COPD)

 - Chronic obstructive pulmonary disease (COPD) is a life-threatening lung disease that interferes with normal breathing – it is more than a “smoker’s cough”.

-- Almost 90% of COPD deaths occur in low- and middle-income countries.
+- More than 90% of COPD deaths occur in low- and middle-income countries.

 - The primary cause of COPD is tobacco smoke (through tobacco use or second-hand smoke).

 - The disease now affects men and women almost equally, due in part to increased tobacco use among women in high-income countries.

 - COPD is not curable, but treatment can slow the progress of the disease.

 Chronic obstructive pulmonary disease (COPD) is a lung ailment that is characterized by a persistent blockage of airflow from the lungs.
 It is an under-diagnosed, life-threatening lung disease that interferes with normal breathing and is not fully reversible.
 The more familiar terms of chronic bronchitis and emphysema are no longer used; they are now included within the COPD diagnosis.